You want smart political talk without the meltdowns?

 And why don't they just sell the healthier version here too?

-Well, that's that's the million dollar question.
+Well, that's the million-dollar question.

-And this is what I find so unethical and hypocritical of our American food companies that our American food companies found out 15 years ago that these artificial food dyes actually cause hyperactivity in children.
+And this is what I find so unethical and hypocritical of our American food companies, that our American food companies found out 15 years ago that these artificial food dyes actually cause hyperactivity in children.

 And now we have a million more children every couple years being diagnosed with ADHD and 15% of children being put on a pharmaceutical drug to address that issue.